 Before joining Detroit City Council, Janeé worked as a mortgage banker at Quicken Loans, so she understands the challenges of home ownership and the need for more equitable lending.
 As a hospitality worker at MGM Grand Casino, she utilized her natural leadership skills to become the youngest member of the UNITEHERE!
 Local 24 contract bargaining team, negotiating on behalf of thousands of hospitality workers with some of the region’s largest employers.
 The labor movement is where she found her voice as a former Vice President of the Metro AFL-CIO.

-Janeé’s passion was working with young people.
-She kept hundreds of young people busy and productive year-round at Detroit’s youth recreation programs; and she inspired and nurtured many more as a substitute teacher at a DPS school for alternative education.
+Janeé also has always had a passion for working with children.
+She served Detroit youth at youth recreation programs, and she inspired and nurtured many more as a teacher at a Detroit Public Schools alternative education facility.

 Janeé is a proud graduate of Renaissance High School, and earned a full academic scholarship to Bowling Green State University, where she earned her bachelor’s degree in political science and public policy.